 An O-glycosidic bond exists when the anomeric C atoms of two molecules react.
 The nomenclature of these bonds again consists of the α- or β-conformation, as well as the indication of the numbers of the particular anomeric centers.

-The N-glycosidic bond describes the binding of a sugar – not with another OH group – but rather with an NH group of another molecule.
-The most frequent occurrence of this type of bond is with asparagine, but the binding of a DNA-ribose, with bases such as adenine, should be remembered under the term “n-glycosidic bindings” as well.
+The N-glycosidic bond describes the binding of carbohydrate, not with another OH group, but rather with an NH group of another molecule.
+The most frequent occurrence of this type of bond is with asparagine, but the binding of a DNA-ribose, with bases such as adenine, should be remembered under the term ‘n-glycosidic bindings’ as well.

 Classification of Carbohydrates

-Even though there is an incredibly large amount of disaccharides, only three of them are applicable knowledge for a medical student, including their structural formula, as well as all their characteristics such as splitting and bond structure.
+Even though there are incredibly large amounts of disaccharides, only three of them are applicable for a medical student, including their structural formula and all of their characteristics such as splitting and bond structure.